Header

 Light Orange Underwing Archiearis notha

 Formerly placed in the genus Boudinotiana.
 Only known to occur at one site in Norfolk.
-I don't think there's any great secrecy about this site any more but I won't reveal the name of the site here.
+I don't think there's any great secrecy about this site any more but I won't reveal its name here.

 This very tatty specimen was found when looking specifically for Light Orange Underwing.
 After an initial flight view it rested on a sapling in the woodland ride where we had been searching.
 In order to check the identification the moth was captured temporarily, but it turned out to be difficult to confirm.
 The wings were very worn and the critical part of the hindwing was completely missing.
 It was a female so the differences in male antennae were not useful.
 After careful examination of multiple photos of UK examples of both Light Orange Underwing and Orange Underwing Archiearis parthenias I thought I could find other differences in the wing pattern between the two species, and that seemed to confirm it was Light Orange Underwing.
 However the German website Lepiforum had several images that did not support these differences, so I was not completely convinced.